C3S/collecting_society_worker/README.md

 The project is in an early stage.
 This is the current implementation status:

-* checksum
+* preview
+    1. creates a smaller audio preview file
+    2. cuts out a one minute excerpt from the file
+    3. retrieves metadata from the file and provides it in the content db table
-    * implemented:
+* checksum:
     1. looks for files in `previewed_path` (see config.ini)
-        2. hashes it with sha256
+    2. hashes it with sha256, both, the complete file and each 1MiB block of the file
     3. moves it into `checksummed_path`
     4. sets the status in the `creation` table
-    * not yet implemented:
-        1. writing of the hash to the `content` table
+    5. writes the hash to the `content` table
 * fingerprint
-        2. looks for files in `checksummed_path` (see config.ini) and uses *echoprint-codegen* to get a raw json with an audiofingerprint
+    1. looks for files in `checksummed_path` (see config.ini) and uses *echoprint-codegen* to get a raw json with an audiofingerprint
     3. fills in metadata that is missing in the json from the `content` and `creation` tables via *proteus*
     4. sets the status in the `creation` table to *fingerprinted*
     5. uploads ('ingests') the jsons including the fingerprints to our EchoPrint server
+    6. makes a test query before and after ingesting the print and stores statistical data (score, uniqueness factor)
-        6. moves the file into `fingerprinted_path`
+    7. moves the file into `fingerprinted_path`
-    * not yet implemented:
-        1. Previewing
-        2. Updating of metadata

-* match
-    --> todo

 Getting Started
 ---------------